Q3.1: State, for each of the following physical quantities, if it is a scalar or a vector:

 Time taken = 25 s

-The direction of centripetal acceleration is always directed along the string, toward the centre, at all points.
+The direction of centripetal acceleration is always along the string, directed toward the centre of the circle at every instant.

 Q3.15: An aircraft executes a horizontal loop of radius 1.00 km with a steady speed of 900 km/h.
 Compare its centripetal acceleration with the acceleration due to gravity.